In any business (or life – but that’s a discussion for another day) there’s always a time when you stop and wonder about your next steps.

 Getting rid of enrollment-barriers

 It might be surprising to note that course authors take course details and description way too lightly.
 Having solid course content is not enough.
-Presentation is important too.
+The presentation is important too.
 Anything that makes the course look shoddy, or incomplete is an enrollment-barrier.

 Consider adding more courses related to popular or best-selling courses or courses by guest authors or instructors.
 This increases the number of courses on offer and can increase sign-ups.